openvinotoolkit/model_server/docs/architecture.md

 - OpenVINO&trade; Model Server is suitable for landing in Kubernetes environment.
 It can be also hosted on a bare metal server, virtual machine or inside a docker container.
 It is also suitable for landing in Kubernetes environment.

-- The only two exposed network interfaces are [gRPC](./ModelServerGRPCAPI.md) and [RESTful API](./ModelServerRESTAPI.md), which currently _does not_ include authorization, authentication, or data encryption.
+- The only two exposed network interfaces are [gRPC](./ModelServerGRPCAPI.md) and [RESTful API](./ModelServerRESTAPI.md), which currently _do not_ include authorization, authentication, or data encryption.
 Those functions are expected to be implemented outside of the model server.